 The French Brasserie

 Just off Flinders Lane, The French Brasserie prides itself in excellent service and an even better menu.
 Traditional French onion soup sits alongside snails in garlic and herb butter for entrée.
 Mains (plat de résistance) include a white bean ragout with confit duck leg and pork belly or minute steak.
-Pop in on Wednesday nights during winter for their boeuf bourguignon special, where you’ll enjoy this traditional dish paired with a glass of wine for just $30.

 The focus at Tazio is pizza and beer, but don’t let the simplicity of their offerings fool you.
 This stylish venue offers traditional margherita pizzas as well as more unique toppings like pecorino and truffle oil.
 If you’re on your best behaviour you might also luck into some of Nonna’s famous spicy veal meatballs, with basil and parmesan.